Integerous/resume.guide/1. Understand/ats.md

 ## 🤖 What is ATS?
 When companies in the U.S. post a job, they often get hundreds or even thousands of resumes per day.
 But <ins>**where do all these resumes go, and how are they sorted?**</ins>

-To manage this flood of applications, companies use an **ATS (Applicant Tracking System)**, which is software that helps streamline the hiring process.
+To manage this flood of applications, companies use an <ins>**ATS (Applicant Tracking System)**</ins>, which is software that helps streamline the hiring process.
 Some of the most popular ATS platforms are:

 - [Greenhouse](https://www.greenhouse.com)
 - [Lever](https://www.lever.co)